-Chamomilla – Given to patient with low pain threshold about one hour prior to dental appointment.
+Chamomilla – Given to patient with low pain threshold about one hour prior to a dental appointment.
 It also expedites the wearing off of the numbness following the dental appointment.

-Hypericum – Used for injured nerve.
+Hypericum – Used for the injured nerve.

 Ledum – For puncture wounds and soreness from a dental injection.

 Magnesia Phosphorica – Use for stiff, sore jaws following prolonged dental work when the muscles are cramped and feel better with warmth.

 Staphysagria – For incision-type wounds after soft tissue surgery.

 Symphytum – For trauma of bone and periosteum.

 Arum Triphyllum – For pain in joint on swallowing.

 Calcarea Phosphorica – When mouth cannot be opened without pain.

 Carbo Vegetabilis – For vertigo with nausea and tinnitus.